aaronBurns59/TOA_Project/overview.md

 Then install the gcc package by using the following line in the CMD
 * pacman -S base-deve1 gcc vim cmake

-In order to use the *C compiler* in the standard windows console, you need to add the the following enviroment variables(Search this term in the windows search bar) to the PATh in windows 10.
+In order to use the *C compiler* in the standard windows console, you need to add the the following enviroment variables(Search this term in the windows search bar) to the PATH in windows 10.
 * C:\msys64\mingw64\bin
 * C:\msys64\usr\bin